Estes Park School District iPad Program 2019-2020

 SECTION 1: THE TERMS OF THE LOAN

-The Estes Park School District will issue an iPad to each student in the middle and high schools upon satisfactory completion of required paperwork.
+The Estes Park School District will issue an iPad to each student in the elementary, middle, and high schools upon satisfactory completion of required paperwork.
 Estes Park School District R-3 retains ownership of the iPads, and reserves the right to repossess, monitor, inspect, copy, review and store them at any time and without prior notice (Reference Policy JS, JS-E).

 Students and their parents/guardians may be subject to loss of privilege, disciplinary action, legal action, and be held financially responsible for the replacement cost of the iPad in the event of intentional damage and/or violation of policies and guidelines as outlined in this agreement as well as Estes Park School District Information Technology User Agreement (Reference Policy JS, JS-E).